Skip to content

 • Maintains R1-Zero’s core problem-solving but polishes style, consistency, and alignment for broader usage.

-• More readable chain-of-thought, less random language mixing, and better overall utility as an AI assistant.
+• More readable chain-of-thought, less random language mixing, and more practical usefulness as an AI assistant.

 How DeepSeek-R1-Zero Was Trained: Pure RL, No Human Data